BigPolarBear1/factorization/README.md

 Next I will implement the linear algebra step... if that doesn't work well enough, I'll have to investigate adding a quadratic character base (legendre symbols) as well.

 My initial goal is just to get it to work, no matter how convoluted or bad.. once it works, I can begin optimizing and simplifying everything.
 I may have to change some things on how I represent both sides of the congruence to get the linear algebra step to work... we'll see.
 Let me implement the linear algebra step first, and then I can debug the math if it doesn't work straight out of the box.

+Update: Thinking some more about it...
+I'll have to change somethings eventually.
+What is in NFS the algebraic side, we definitely want that to be just zx^2+yx (without -N) ... just to make sure we get small values there.
+However, what is in NFS the rational side, that I will need to represent differently then I'm doing right now... but for now, let me get this working first... and then I'll simplify and optimize.
+Get the easiest path working first, and then figure out the rest.